gtechsltn/Server-Sent-Events/README.md

 https://thecodeman.net/design-patterns-simplified

-**Stop arguing about code style in .NET projects.**

-**Get the exact starter setup I use.**

-**Drop these files into any .NET solution and get consistent code style, CI quality gates, architecture tests, and PR hygiene out of the box.**
+**Stop arguing about code style in .NET projects.
+Get the exact starter setup I use.
+Drop these files into any .NET solution and get consistent code style, CI quality gates, architecture tests, and PR hygiene out of the box.**

+`.editorconfig`

 https://thecodeman.net/dotnet-code-rules-starter-kit